-Allow or Don’t allow with the Send application to BullGuard for analysis option ticked: the Firewall will either allow or block the application according to the selected answer and will upload the executable file to the BullGuard servers.
-There it will be analysed and entered into the ‘Known Application’ list so that the Firewall will recognize it.
+Allow or Don’t allow with the Send this program to BullGuard for analysis option ticked: the Firewall will either allow or block the application according to the selected answer and will upload the executable file to the BullGuard servers.
+There it will be analyzed and entered into the ‘Known Application’ list so that the Firewall will recognize it.

 More information: presents you with additional information about the executable file BullGuard intercepted.

 Full path: displays the location of the executable file on your hard drive.